 - Diabetics with poor circulation.

 - Athletic people or exercise enthusiasts that often suffer with muscle cramps.

 What level of pain is normal, and when should I seek medical attention?

 Experiencing heavy legs every once in a while, is normal when you’ve sat for long periods or have done a lot of exercise.
 If your legs feel heavy on a regular basis, you should consult your local healthcare professional as you may have an underlying health issue that needs addressing.

 There’s a lot you can do to relieve the pains and aches you may be experiencing.
 Why not try the following at home?

 - Lose any excess weight you may be carrying to reduce pressure on legs and feet.

 - Quit smoking as it increases the risks of suffering with conditions that may cause heavy legs.

 - Elevate your legs around six inches above the height of your heart to drain the blood in your legs to the rest of your body.

-- Wear compression hosiery to suppress any aching.
+- Talk to your healthcare professional abouts the idea of wearing compression hosiery to help suppress any aching.